EngFlow/codelabs/README.md

     ```
     </details>

 1. Look at the error.
-It should look familiar.
-What did we do last time we encountered this error?
-Can we do the same thing here?
+It indicates that we should add a dependency, but the dependency was not needed to build the test.
+Is there a runtime dependency in the definition for `JavaLoggingClient` that looks relevant here?
     <details>
       <summary>Solution</summary>